 Developing World Programs

-BioOne is a proud participant in five leading developing world initiatives—HINARI, AGORA, OARE (collectively known as Research4Life), EIFL, and TEEAL—that provide qualifying nations with access to scholarly content at no cost.
+BioOne is a proud participant in Research4Life, EIFL, and TEEAL, leading philanthropic programs that provide nations in the developing world with access to scholarly content at no cost.

-Through these programs, BioOne makes its full-text journal aggregation, BioOne Complete, available free of charge to over 2,500 institutions throughout the developing world.
-This benefits the entire scientific community, adds to the visibility and prestige of BioOne’s content, and provides students and researchers in these countries with access to critical and current research.
+Through these programs, BioOne makes its full-text journal aggregation, BioOne Complete, available free of charge to over 2,500 institutions.
+This benefits the entire scientific community, adds to the visibility and prestige of BioOne’s content, and provides students and researchers in these growing countries with access to critical and current research.

 For more information on BioOne’s commitment to developing world programs, please contact us.